Quantization of diffeomorphism invariant theories of connections with a non-compact structure group - an example: Introduction

 This suggests the following strategy of constructing the space of (kinematic) quantum states for a theory of connection with any (compact or non-compact) structure group: $(i)$ given graph $\g$, define the space ${\cal D}_\g$ of mixed states as the space of density matrices on the Hilbert space $\h_\g$, next $(ii)$ by defining appropriate projections $\pi_{\g'\g}:D_{\g'}\rightarrow D_{\g}$ (i.e. 'forgetting' operators) endow the set $\{{\cal D}_\g\}$ with the structure of a projective family and, finally, $(iii)$ define the desired space $\D$ of kinematic quantum states as the {\em projective limit} of the family.

-Note that the resulting space $\D$ of quantum states {\em is not} a Hilbert space---it is a {\em convex set} and can be interpreted as a space of {\em mixed} states of the quantized theory, while a Hilbert space would represent {\em pure} states only.
-Moreover, it is possible \cite{kpt} to construct a $C^*$-algebra such that elements of $\D$ define positive linear functionals on it, that is, states in the algebraic sense.
-Therefore it is natural to interpret the algebra as an algebra of quantum observables.
-Consequently, application of the Kijowski's projective techniques results in a quantum theory consisting of the $C^*$-algebra of quantum observables and the space $\D$ of states on the algebra {\em without} any Hilbert space corresponding to the two ingredients.
+It is important to note that the resulting space $\D$ of quantum states {\em is not} a Hilbert space---it is a {\em convex set} and can be interpreted as a space of {\em mixed} states of the quantized theory.